 Pu-erh Bärbucha Kombucha

-A class of its own as far as flavor & complexity goes, but still subtle & not overpowering.
+A class of its own as far as flavor and complexity goes, but still subtle and not overpowering.
 That's how I would describe this outstanding Kombucha made with Sheng Pu-erh tea.

 But let's start from the beginning.